 All in all, I know the taxes and social charges go toward making life here better for all and I accept it 100% as someone who lives and pays into the system (and uses the services).
 But it can be a bit surprising to see just how much is eaten up out of your earnings every month.

 Now for this next part, I’ve identified the top pro and con of living abroad for me in general.
-These are things not specific to France but just the living abroad experience overall that certainly factor in when you move to France.
+These are things not specific to France but cover the advantages and disadvantages of living abroad overall that certainly factor in when you move to France.

 Top pro of living abroad